 Michael E. Fisher retired as a Managing Director in 2007 from Barclay’s Global Investors.
 Previously, during a career spanning more than 40 years in financial services, he was affiliated with Northern Trust Company, Pacific Mutual Life and its subsidiary PIMCO, Chase Investors Management, Bankers Trust Company, Equitable LIfe and Strong Capital Management.
 Over the years he served as a director/trustee for a number of charitable organizations and currently is Chairman of the Board for his alma mater, Bryant University.
 He completed certificate programs in financial management at Stanford University and The Wharton School at the University of Pennsylvania.

 Michael G. Balog is Managing Partner of Balog Capital Management, LLC.
 Michael graduated with a BS from the University of Pennsylvania, Wharton School of Business in 1981, with a concentration in Marketing and Decision Science.
 After several years as product manager for hardware IT at Harris Corporation, Carterfone Communications and Datastream Communications, he joined Montgomery Securities in 1986 as an Institutional Salesman.
 Michael was named a Principal of the firm in 1990, was near the top producers for nearly a decade, serving a host of the largest mutual funds, as well as the largest US hedge funds.
-After the merger with Nations Banks, then Bank of America, in 1998, Michael was named head of Equity Product Marketing, and ultimately named to the Executive Management Committee at Banc of America.
+After the merger with Nations Banks, then Banc of America Securities, in 1998, Michael was named head of Equity Product Marketing, and ultimately named to the Executive Management Committee at Banc of America Securities.
 He was a weekly contributor to both Fnn and CNBC live market programs.
-In 2002, he left Bank of America Securities to create Shoreline Asset Management, a family office fund format.
+In 2002, he left Banc of America Securities to create Shoreline Asset Management, a family office fund format.
 In 2010, Michael joined Andor Capital Management as Principal and Portfolio Manager, and spun off Balog Capital, LLC in 2011.
 His fund maintains offices in Rye Brook, NY and Paris, France.

 Peter Mullin recently served as Chairman Emeritus of MullinTBG, the nation’s largest independent executive benefits services and solutions provider prior to its sale to Prudential in October of 2008.
 Before forming MullinTBG in 2006, Mr. Mullin served as Chairman of Mullin Consulting, Inc., a leading non-qualified benefits firm he founded in Los Angeles in 1969.
 He is also co-founder and Chairman of the Board of M Financial Holdings Incorporated (M Financial), a network of independent firms serving the financial and life insurance needs of corporations, executives and affluent individuals.
 Mr. Mullin serves on numerous boards, including the Avery Dennison Corporation Board of Directors, the Gene Autry Heritage Museum National Advisory Board, the Guggenheim Foundation Advisory Board, the Hospital of the Good Samaritan and The UCLA Foundation Boards of Trustees.
 He is Chairman of The Music Center Foundation of Los Angeles, as well as past Chairman of the Board of Visitors of the John E. Anderson Graduate School of Management at UCLA.
 Mr. Mullin is also involved in the Archdiocese of Los Angeles, serving on the Board of Trustees and the Executive Committee of the Education Foundation.